scamp925/la-biblioteca-server/AddReviewReaction.md

 *Note: The id value for your newly created ReviewReaction will most likely differ from the one in the response snippet below*

 ![database snippet of added entry](https://user-images.githubusercontent.com/98675776/225180750-9c1b9350-972b-435d-af1e-2281e1959d5a.png)

-### Usage in La Biblioteca's Client Side
-Fetch API with this endpoint
-- placeholder